red-robots/bellaworks-starter-kit/README.md

 #### WARNING!!!
-Upgrading to Node version 17 is NOT recommended.
+Upgrading to Node v17 is NOT recommended.
 Otherwise, some packages may not work.

-## Good luck!
+### Recommended Versions
+* node: v16.13.1
+* npm: 8.1.2
+* npx: 8.1.2
+* gulp: 4.0.2